conradakunga/Blog/_posts/2025-09-16-documentation-needs-love-the-letter-vs-the-spirit.md

 ![AddSingleton](../images/2025/09/AddSingleton.png)

-Everything in this documentation is completely true.
+Everything in this documentation is **completely accurate **.

-However, someone learning to write a web application or migrating from another platform will encounter a hurdle.
+However, someone learning to write a web application or migrating from another platform will encounter a **hurdle**.

 1. What is a [singleton,](https://en.wikipedia.org/wiki/Singleton_pattern) and what is a **service**?
-What does this line even mean?
+What does the following line even mean?

     > Adds a singleton service of the type specified in `serviceType` with an instance specified in `implementationInstance` to the specified [IServiceCollection](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection?view=net-9.0-pp).